 Peripheral nerve blocks (PNB) are widely used for surgical anesthesia as well as for both postoperative and nonsurgical analgesia.
 Indications for PNBs are diverse and vary widely.
 Blocks are often used to avoid the effects of alternative anesthetics or analgesics.
-The most common rationale for their use is to avoid side effects and complications of general anesthesia, particularly respiratory-related effects, and to provide analgesia while minimizing opioid use.37
+The most common rationale for their use is to avoid side effects and complications of general anesthesia, particularly respiratory-related effects, and to provide analgesia while minimizing opioid use.

-Chronic pain can be treated with a number of pharmacologic and nonpharmacologic therapies which generally fall into six major categories: pharmacologic, physical medicine, behavioral medicine neuromodulation, interventional and surgical approaches.33 Optimal outcomes result from multiple approaches.^{33,50} Interventional approaches, which typically attempt to target the presumed pain generators, may play a complementary role to other strategies (e.g., rehabilitation and appropriate pharmacotherapy.)
-The best candidates for interventional management have persistent focal pain of shorter duration, appropriate expectations, and well-managed psychosocial distress.33
+Chronic pain can be treated with a number of pharmacologic and nonpharmacologic therapies which generally fall into six major categories: pharmacologic, physical medicine, behavioral medicine neuromodulation, interventional and surgical approaches.
+Optimal outcomes result from multiple approaches.
+Interventional approaches, which typically attempt to target the presumed pain generators, may play a complementary role to other strategies (e.g., rehabilitation and appropriate pharmacotherapy.)
+The best candidates for interventional management have persistent focal pain of shorter duration, appropriate expectations, and well-managed psychosocial distress.

 Cancer pain can be caused by complex interactions among cancer cells, the peripheral and central nervous systems, and the immune system.
-Peripheral pain receptors may become activated, sensitized, or injured with certain cancers.
+Peripheral pain receptors may become activated, sensitized or injured with certain cancers.
 Neuropathic pain may arise from nerve tissue damage and cancer patients may experience mild to severe pain.
 At least 15% will experience no relief or have severe adverse effects from interventions to address their pain.
-Nerve blocks or other interventional procedures may be appropriate as part of a comprehensive pain management program.^{34, 35}
+Nerve blocks or other interventional procedures may be appropriate as part of a comprehensive pain management program.

-Peripheral Nerve Blocks for Prevention or Treatment of Headaches

-Peripheral nerve blocks have been proposed as a treatment for migraines in pregnancy and refractory migraines.
+Peripheral Nerve Blocks for Prevention or Treatment of Headaches Peripheral nerve blocks have been proposed as a treatment for migraines in pregnancy and refractory migraines.
 However, evidence is limited to support this indication.
-In a series of 13 birthing individuals with migraine refractory to medication, injection of local anesthetic into one or more peripherals nerve resulted in elimination of pain in seven individuals, pain reduction in two and no response in four.
-Larger studies are necessary to better define the efficacy of this approach.31
+In a series of 13 pregnant women with migraine refractory to medication, injection of local anesthetic into one or more peripherals nerve resulted in elimination of pain in seven women, pain reduction in two and no response in four women.
+Larger studies are necessary to better define the efficacy of this approach.

 Peripheral Nerve Blocks for Diagnosis and Treatment of Post-Herniorrhaphy Groin Pain Persistent pain following inguinal hernia surgery is relatively common and a comprehensive pain management program is recommended.
 A prospective study, including elective primary open hernia repairs, found persistent pain occurred in 16.5 to 16.1 percent of patients at six months and five years.
 Acute pain persisting more than eight weeks is most likely neuropathic due to primary or secondary nerve injuries.
 Post-herniorrhaphy neuralgia should be suspected if pain persists beyond six to eight weeks.
 These patients should undergo imaging to exclude nonneuropathic causes.
-Patients with positive response to initial nerve block can be treated every one to three weeks until pain relief is sustained.
-Those who have a positive response initially, but the pain returns, may require groin nerve sacrifice via percutaneous nerve ablation or surgical neurectomy.
-6
+Patients with positive response to initial nerve block can be treated every 1-3 weeks until pain relief is sustained.
+Those who have a positive response initially, but the pain returns may require groin nerve sacrifice via percutaneous nerve ablation or surgical neurectomy.
+6 trigeminal neuralgia is pharmacologic therapy.
+For patients with TN refractory to medical therapy, it is reasonable to discuss options for surgical therapy (e.g., microvascular decompression, various types of rhizotomy, or gamma knife radiosurgery.)
+The decision to have surgery and the choice among surgical options will be influenced by individual circumstances including patient preference, adverse effect profile of the available techniques, and expertise of the local center.
+There is insufficient evidence in the published peer-reviewed literature to support the use of peripheral nerve blocks for the treatment of trigeminal neuralgia.